 We, again, don’t get to see much of Perrin or Loial in the book.
 Hopefully they get more attention in the next book.
 All we really get is Perrin fake fighting with Rand and then taking a band of soldiers, and Berelain for added stress (not his choice), to Ghealdean to take care of Masema the Prophet.
 This was all after Perrin refused to take over things in Tear.
 The fake argument ended up being a little real since Rand flung Perrin across the room, but it was all a public display.

 Back to the matters at hand.
 Cadsuane shows up out of nowhere and becomes a prominent character.
-An Aes Sedai nearly 300 years old and a legend among them and the White Tower apparently.
+An Aes Sedai nearly 300 years old and is considered a legend among the Aes Sedai.
 Min sees a viewing that Cadsuane will teach Rand and all the asha’man a lesson they will not like, but it will be important for them to learn.
 This is after Rand gets back from his visit in the forest.

 Rand goes on to find Sammael.
 He is about to take him out with balefire when he sees Liah getting picked up by one of Mashadar’s tendrils.
 He redirects his balefire to kill her so she wouldn’t die a horrible death since she was already touched by the evil.
 He turns back to find the area Sammael was in covered in the fog of Mashadar.
 He presumes Sammael is dead, killed by Mashadar, due to the lack of time he could have had to make a Gateway.
 I of course don’t believe Sammael is dead for three reasons.
 We didn’t see it, or a body, so it cannot be confirmed, Sammael is the only Forsaken still alive that we have gotten to know to some degree (besides Moghedien), and he has a huge grudge against Lews Therin that will likely play a role later on.
 He is still an interesting enemy.
 All the other current enemies are still shrouded in mystery if not simply names we’ve recently seen.

-Rand ultimately is given the crown, the crown of swords, in Illian, which he accepts.
+Rand ultimately is given the crown of Illian, the crown of swords, which he accepts.
 So he is king in Illian.
-He still plans to have Elayne rule in Andor and Cairhein.
+He still plans to have Elayne rule in Andor and Cairhien.
 The high lords technically still rule in Tear.
 I’m not sure where he plans to take over next, but I bet it is westward and will involve fighting the Seanchan.
 We will see.